While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

-Sue: I’m actually looking forward to this one.
-Now that the Doctor has a fully working TARDIS, it should be a completely different show.
-Did they get a bigger budget for this season?
+Sue: I’m looking forward to this.
+Now that the Doctor’s got a fully-working TARDIS again, it should be a completely different show.
+Were they given a bigger budget for this season, Neil?

-Sue: They’ve changed the music – (pause) – They’ve changed the music and it’s ****ing terrible!
+Sue: They’ve changed the music… They’ve changed the music and it’s ****ing terrible!
+Oh no!
 What have they done?

-Me: Don’t worry.
-They wanted to change the music, but when Barry Letts was presented with that abomination, he had exactly the same reaction as you.
-However, episodes with that arrangement were sent to Australia by mistake.
+Me: Don’t worry. love.
+They were going to change the music, but when Barry Letts heard this, he had exactly the same reaction as you.
+Unfortunately, episodes with this arrangement were sent to Australia by mistake.

-Sue: The poor bastards.
-It was horrendous – like a really bad cover version.
-And since there’s nothing wrong with the original, why even bother?
+Sue: Those poor bastards.
+It was horrendous.
+Like a bad cover version.
+And why bother when there’s nothing wrong with the original?

 Sue: Ah, that’s better.
-Oh, Robert Holmes!
+Ooh… Robert Holmes.
 We like Robert Holmes.
-This could be a good one.
+This should be a good one.

 Me: This is a very important story for me.
 Not only was it my first exposure to Doctor Who, it also forms part of my earliest – and most vivid – childhood memory.
-I can still see the room as if it were yesterday.
 I can remember one scene in particular…

-Sue: Really?
-No, wait, don’t tell me.
-Let me see if I can spot it when the time comes.
-Hang on – Ingrid Pitt’s not in this one, is she?
+Sue: Wait, don’t tell me.
+Let’s see if I can spot it.
+Hang on a minute – Ingrid Pitt isn’t in this one, is she?

 Sue: I love their costumes.
-Their leggings are really nice.
+Their leggings are really nice, too.

 Me: But their masks… Don’t you think their masks look terrible?